 What data do we store?

 As a SOC2 Type II certified organization, Allstacks makes every effort to bring you insights about your organization without storing any sensitive data.
 To that end, we only store metadata about your organization and your organization’s tools.
 We do not store full copies of source code, documentation, or private communication.
 Where our platform does inspect this data for analysis, it is transferred to the server, processed, and then immediately purged.
-This data is processed totally in memory and never written to disk.
 We do not access or store private communication.

 From each of your tools, we do store the following data for the purpose of data presentation: